Hospitality and bed bugs

 What do I do about bed bugs in hotels as a guest?

-At arrival carefully check your room, especially the bed.
+At arrival, leave your bag in the entrance and carefully check your room, especially the bed.

-Look for dark stains, blood spots or live bed bugs and their remnants on the bed sheets, the mattress-especially its seems, and on other furniture…
+Look for dark stains, blood spots or live bed bugs and their remnants on the bed, along mattress seems, behind the headboard…

 Read more